paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/neo4j.md

 ## Notes on the code

-The code in neo4j is called **Cypher**: you can [find a reference website here](http://neo4j.com/docs/cypher-refcard/3.0/).
+The code in neo4j is called **Cypher**: you can [find a reference card here](http://neo4j.com/docs/cypher-refcard/3.0/).
 It is a "graph query language", which is quite similar to SQL (structured query language), but it has some particular characteristics which are worth explaining.
 Here is a simple example:

 ```sql
 MATCH (o:Officer)